ofasgard/VulnVMWriteUps/Bsides2018.md

 doomguy
 ```

 As I noted above, access to the FTP server is anonymous-only, so that leaves us with SSH or HTTP as the platform for these users.
-Although the robots.txt on the (blank) HTTP server did indicate the presence of a WordPress installation at `/backup_wordpress`, I decided to give SSH a quick try before moving on.
+Although the robots.txt on the HTTP server did indicate the presence of a WordPress installation at `/backup_wordpress`, I decided to give SSH a quick try before moving on.

 ## The SSH Server